 Tuition is subject to change without prior notification.
-Tuition charges do not include other fees such as textbooks and supplies, registration fee, Laboratory fee, etc. All one time fees are charged at the beginning of the program.
+Tuition charges do not include other fees such as textbooks and supplies, registration fee, Laboratory fee, etc. Registration fee is charged at the beginning of the program.

 REGISTRATION FEE

 All registration charges must be paid prior to the signing of the Enrollment Application.
 The registration fee in non-refundable.